What is the Best Type of Flooring for Pets?

 Finding the Purrfect Flooring for Pets

 Due to the hardness of laminate flooring, pet owners may turn to it instead of traditional hardwood.
 While this may work to provide the décor people want, it can be difficult for pets, especially dogs, because they will slip and slide as they walk or run through the home.
 This will cause their hips to move in unnatural ways, which may cause damage to their bodies.
 This is pronounced in smooth, high gloss laminate floors and can be mitigated somewhat by choosing a laminate floor with an embossed or textured finish.
 Laminate won’t show scratches as easily as some other surfaces, but because they are slippery and uncomfortable to lie on it is not a great flooring for pets.
-Rugs are recommended throughout the home to help the pet if you choose lamiate.
+Rugs are recommended throughout the home to help the pet if you choose laminate.

 Stone Tile Flooring

 Stone is an amazing flooring for pets because it does not scratch easily, and scratches don’t show as they do in other types of flooring.
-When pets have accidents on the stone tile floor, there is much less reason to worry how it will impact the flooring.
+When pets have accidents on the stone tile floor, there is much less reason to worry about how it will impact the flooring.
 With these two factors considered, this is a good choice for pet owners, but the floors are hard and cold so they are not very comfortable to lie on.
 However, you can use radiant heat to make it warmer.
 Consider using area rugs and pet beds to alleviate this problem.

-Granite is the hardest of the natural stones and is the best choice for scratch resistance.
+Granite is the hardest of natural stones and is the best choice for scratch resistance.
 Softer stones such as marble, slate, and travertine may require somewhat more maintenance than granite, especially if they feature a polished finish.

-Porcelain or Ceramic Tile
+Porcelain or Ceramic Tile Flooring

-Similar to stone, porcelain or ceramic tile is a good choice in terms of wear and tear for pets.
+Similar to stone, porcelain or ceramic tile floors are is a good choice in terms of wear and tear for pets.
 It won’t scratch easily.
 If pets don’t manage to make it outside before relieving themselves, the urine won’t damage the condition of the floor as it would with hardwood.
 However, much like stone, the surface is hard and uncomfortable for pets to lie on, but rugs will help.

 While many people wouldn’t think of vinyl flooring for pets, the new luxury vinyl flooring is an excellent choice.
 It’s great for small children, too!
 The flooring is scratch and stain resistant, low in allergens, easy to clean and maintain.
 It’s even quiet to walk on.

 When it comes to flooring for pets, carpet is likely the worst choice one can make.
 This is because it is easily damaged by pets.
 Even normal wear and tear on carpet in a pet-free home happens faster than with other flooring options.
-If carpet is the only choice because it is the most cost effective option for home flooring, the best thing to do is choose a carpet without loops as pet nails can snag on the loops and cause the carpet to wear faster.
+If carpet is the only choice because it is the most cost-effective option for home flooring, the best thing to do is choose a carpet without loops as pet nails can snag on the loops and cause the carpet to wear faster.